Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson2.md

 ### Update your npm package page

-After your happy with your, GitHub README update your work on npm.
+After you're happy with your GitHub README, update your work on npm.

 Update the version number of your package.
 Is this a MAJOR?
 MINOR? or PATCH?

 `npm publish`

 Visit npm and check out your package.

-`npm publish`

 ## Extend String with prototype